MicrosoftDocs/fabric-docs/docs/real-time-analytics/dashboards-conditional-formatting.md

 Conditional formatting allows you to format the visual representation of data points based on their values, utilizing colors, tags, and icons.
 Conditional formatting can be applied either to a specific set of cells within a designated column or to entire rows.

 For each visual, you have the flexibility to define one or more conditional formatting rules.
-In cases where multiple rules conflict, the last rule defined will take precedence over any previous ones.
+In cases where multiple rules conflict, the last rule defined takes precedence over any previous ones.

 ## Prerequisites